 The Department of Gender and Women's Studies at Western Michigan University offers a diverse array of courses.
-Many students discover our classes because they fulfill essential graduation requirements.
-Whether studying Japanese, nursing, physics or any of the other majors that WMU offers, students will need to pick up general education credits.

 - WMU course offerings provides a full listing of course offerings organized by department and semester.

 - View the full range of the curriculum in the University catalog.